neil-unomaha/CIF_CYBR_8950/ResearchPaper.md

 <br>
 Figure 1: Basic Setup

 The CIF server itself is built upon Python and requires Python 3.6 or higher.
 In addition, CIF uses Flask as the web framework along with the Flask-RESTplus extension.
 For sending information between different devices, CIFv4 requires a token to be used for authorization when requests are made.
-Before any new implementations from this team, CIF would use a script to run on daily to pull and push the latest feeds to and from Palo Alto firewalls, the clients in this case.
+Before any new implementations from this team, CIF would use a script to run daily to pull and push the latest feeds to and from Palo Alto firewalls, the clients in this case.
 Typically, these feeds would contain a list of IP addresses for Palo Alto to put on their blocklist.
 The retrieved feeds are shared feeds from other members of the framework.
 Figure 2 is a diagram outlining the current setup.

 ![Existing Setup Diagram](https://raw.githubusercontent.com/neil-unomaha/CIF_CYBR_8950/master/Assets/Existing_Setup.png)
 <br>